Lizzie Velásquez: Career

 Her first work, co-authored with her mother, Rita, is a self-published autobiography published in 2010 in English and Spanish.
-It is called Lizzie Beautiful: The Lizzie Velásquez Story and includes letters Velásquez's mother wrote to her as a child.
+It is called Lizzie Beautiful: The Lizzie Velásquez Story, and includes letters Velásquez's mother wrote to her as a child.

 Velásquez has also written two books directed at kids, which share personal stories and offer advice.
 Be Beautiful, Be You (2012) shares her journey "to discover what truly makes us beautiful, and teaches readers to recognize their unique gifts and blessings".
 The book is also available in Spanish as Sé bella, sé tú misma (2013).
 Another book, Choosing Happiness (2014), talks about some of the obstacles Velásquez has faced and how she "learned the importance of choosing to be happy when it's all too easy to give up".
-Both books were published by a Redemptorist publishing house, Liguori Publications.
+Both books were published by Liguori Publications, a Redemptorist publishing house.

-Dare to be Kind, first published in 2017, is about the importance of being kind, gleaned from her first-hand experience being bullied personally and online.
+Dare to be Kind, first published in 2017, is about the importance of being kind, gleaned from her firsthand experience being bullied, both personally and online.

 A documentary film titled A Brave Heart: The Lizzie Velásquez Story premiered at SXSW on March 14, 2015.
 The movie aired on Lifetime on October 17, 2016.

 Velásquez began starring on her own Fullscreen original series titled Unzipped since April 2017.